zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/project_report.md

 ## 6.DPO
 Based on prior diagnostics, we want to ask two questions:
 1. **DPO instead of GRPO:** is preference learning a better use of the Hard A bucket than GRPO?
-2. **Quality-gating:** if we reinforce only the reasoning-valid correct rollouts (not flukes), does that escape redistribution?
+2. **Quality-gating:** if reinforce only the reasoning-valid correct rollouts (not flukes), does that escape redistribution?

 The experiment uses GRPO-medium checkpoint to generate 16 rollouts on all 1586 Hard A problems.
 Then use Claude Opus-4.8 as LLM judge to grade every clean rollout (capped at 6 response per problem) as valid (sound derivation), fluke (right number, unsound chain) or unclear.
-The valid rate is 43.5%, and fluke rate 56.2%.
+The valid rate is 43.5%, fluke rate 56.2%, and unclear rate 0.3%.

-We want to construct two versions of preference pairs:
+I want to construct two versions of preference pairs:
 - Vanilla DPO: rollout with correct answer vs. rollout with incorrect answer.
 - Quality-gated DPO: rollout with correct answer and correct reasoning vs. rollout with correct answer but unsound reasoning